forlornlawngnome/Hubitat/README.md

 - [Thread](https://community.hubitat.com/t/garadget-support/1560/18)
 ### Better Laundry
 Notify me when the laundry is done

+Some Custom changes made to this app, only alert if power threshold is above for length of time, change so push notifications happen
 - Submodule: betterLaundry
 - Apps: Better Laundry Monitor.groovy
 - Drivers: None